The Photo Pictorialists of Milwaukee

 Grote Award for digital nature photo of the year honors Fred Grote for the excellence of his photography, particularly nature slides of wildflowers.

-Farber Award for print photojournalism honors Edward Farber, photojournalist, inventor of the portable electronic flash, and 40-year member of the Pictorialists.
+Farber Award for the former category, print photojournalism, honored Edward Farber, photojournalist, inventor of the portable electronic flash, and 40-year member of the Pictorialists.